Ratsch0k/blog/src/content/posts/htb-broker/index.md

 </details>

-Following table lists all ports and their identified listening services.
+The following table lists all ports and their identified listening services.

 | Port  | Service                                                      | Info                                                                          |
 | ----- | ------------------------------------------------------------ | ----------------------------------------------------------------------------- |